hftf/roirpt/jeff-phrasing/README2.md

 ## Background

-A stenographic phrasing system allows for systematically writing commonly-encountered phrases, and especially ones that combine a starter (pronoun, optional relativizer), a medial (auxiliary, modal, negation, adverb, etc.), and an ender (verb and tense).
+A stenographic phrasing system allows for systematically writing commonly-encountered phrases, and especially ones that combine a starter (subject pronoun, optional relativizer), a medial (auxiliary, modal, negation, adverb, etc.), and an ender (verb and tense).
 For example, the phrase “<samp>who could it have been happening to</samp>” has